uviclibraries/html-css/act-3.md

     -   font-style: italic; (or normal or oblique)
     -   list-style-type: circle; (only works for lists)
         -   could also be square, lower-alpha, upper-roman
-9. CSS files can be used for multiple HTML pages and a single HTML page can have multiple CSS stylesheets.
-10. Try adding your new CSS file to other HTML files.
 11. Below is an example for the Zuko about me page:

      <img src="images/act-3/zuko-format.jpg" alt="block of formatting for Zuko" style="width:720px;">